 The St. John’s Passion is also the first enduring Musical-Theater work with a modular score.
 There were no less than four separate editions of the piece revised by Bach during his lifetime, and it is simply not practicable to use the work’s entire body of material in a single performance, so modern productions tend to pick and choose their material from a selection of alternate individual set pieces (all of which, of course, are sublime, this being Bach, which is either fortunate or unfortunate, depending on your view).
 Granted, plenty of Operas and Oratorios were built like this in that era, many even shamelessly reusing arias from the composers’ earlier works, but scores without a definitive tunestack have become fairly rare in the modern day, and this may be the oldest work based on that model to still be regularly performed.

 Like pretty much all of Bach’s vocal music, these works were intended to be performed in a church rather than a theater like Handel’s Oratorios, but the structure of the form is essentially the same.
-In fact, both Passions deal with exactly the same subject matter and story as Handel’s Messiah, and both are actually structured far more like an actual Opera than that work, which consists mostly of choral narration.
-Indeed, given that the Church had the same attitude toward Opera that it had toward all forms of secular theatre (that it was morally suspect at best and a cesspit of sin and degeneracy at worst), the sacred Oratorio was basically used by the church as a more ‘wholesome’ alternative to the supposedly degenerate genre of Opera, thus enabling them to exploit the undeniable power of the Operatic format without acknowledging they were compromising their principles, something they would continue to do until a particularly unfortunate papal decree around the turn of the Twentieth Century reversed the process….but that’s another story for another time.
+In fact, both Passions deal with exactly the same subject matter and story as Handel’s Messiah, and both are structured far more like a typical Opera than that work, which consists mostly of choral narration.
+Indeed, given that the Church had the same attitude toward Opera that it had toward all forms of secular theatre (that it was morally suspect at best and a cesspit of sin and degeneracy at worst), the sacred Oratorio was basically used by the church as a more ‘wholesome’ alternative to the supposedly degenerate genre of Opera.
+This conveniently enabled the Church to exploit the undeniable power of the Operatic format without acknowledging they were compromising their principles, something they would continue to do until a particularly unfortunate papal decree around the turn of the Twentieth Century reversed the process….but that’s another story for another time.